swimos/cookbook/http_lanes/README.md

 ## Running This Demo

-This demo requires running the `swim.basic.BasicPlane` class.
-Then, the below curl commands can be used or run the `swim.basic.CustomClient` class.
+This demo requires running the `swim.basic.BasicPlane` class followed by the below curl commands.
 Review [`README.md` from the parent directory](../README.md) for instructions on how to do this.
-For those who pick Option 2, the `gradle` task corresponding to `swim.basic.CustomClient` is called `runClient`.

 ### Curl Commands